High availability configuration creates a replica of your master.

 There are two main advantages to enabling high availability:

-If your primary master can’t be repaired, you can promote the replica to master.
+If your master can’t be repaired, you can promote the replica to master.
 Promotion establishes the replica as the new, permanent master.

 High availability architecture